-Peafowl, commonly referred to as peacocks (specific to males, commonly used interchangeably) and peahens (females) include two Asiatic species and one African species of bird in the Phasianidae family and are common sights on an Everglades airboat tour.
-The Indian peafowl is Immature offspring are sometimes called peachicks.
-Peacocks are large, colorful pheasants, well known for their iridescent tails that spread out in a distinctive train, keep an eye out for these on your Everglades boat tours.
+Peafowl, commonly called peacocks (specific to males, commonly used interchangeably) and females called peahens, include two Asiatic species and one African species of bird in the Phasianidae family and are common sights on an Everglades airboat tour.
+The Indian peafowls’ immature offspring are sometimes called peachicks.
+The Florida Peacock is a large, colorful pheasant, well known for their iridescent tails that spread out in a distinctive train.
+Keep an eye out for these birds while you’re here at the park.

 - Peafowl have long been admired by humans and kept as pets for thousands of years.

 - In Hindu culture, the peacock is the mount of the Lord Kartikeya, the god of war.